Voice Command Module

 How to design new reactions

-For the robot in Voice mode, in order to improve the utilization rate of custom voice control commands, you can modify the last 6 skill strings to the skill names with actual action responses.
+For the robot in Voice mode, to improve the utilization rate of custom voice control commands, you can modify the last six skill strings to the skill names with actual action responses.

 • Using the task queue to create a sequence of motions, please refer to the source code in the voice.h as below: